genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 For a full description of the `data` object, see the [Configuration Reference](configuration-reference.md).

+For a default configurations prepared, see the [Configuration mapping](doc-odm-user-guide/extras/public-dataset-configurations-mapping.md)

 ### Step 2: Identify the transformation image

 ```